openconfig/gnsi/certz/README.md

 a set of Certificate Revocation Lists into a set that then can be assigned as a whole to a gRPC server.

 There is always at least one profile present on a target - the `system_default_profile` which is vendor provided.
-This profile cannot be changed.
-If the use but when the `ssl_profile_id` field in the
+This profile cannot be changed or deleted.
-`RotateCertificateRequest` message is not set (or set to an empty string) it also refers this SSL profile.
-(This statement will be deprecated once all vendors standardize on the key name)
+See the the [System default SSL profile](#system-default-ssl-profile) section below.

 Profiles existing on a target can be discovered using the `Certz.GetProfileList()` RPC.